OpenMS/autowrap/README.md

     $ python setup.py build_ext --inplace

-And you can use the final module running
+And you can use the final module as follows

     >>> import py_int_holder
     >>> ih = py_int_holder.IntHolder(42)